rachelzhang07/Data-Projects/README.md

-# Urban Data Analytic
+# Urban Data Analytics
 Haoran (Rachel) Zhang
-Candidate, Master of Science in Urban Planning, Concentrate in Urban Analytic and Built Environment
+Candidate, Master of Science in Urban Planning, Concentrate in Urban Analytics and Built Environment

 ### Geographic Information System Projects
 #### 1. How to Decorbanize Manhattan, New York City?
 GIS Final Project (Fall 2019)